WebPlatformForEmbedded/meta-wpe/README.md

 `meta-wpe` is a meta layer for [OpenEmbedded / Yocto](https://www.yoctoproject.org/) build environments.
 It provides the necessary recipes to build the [WebPlatformforEmbedded](https://wpewebkit.org/) components including the WPE [WebKit](https://webkit.org/) browser.

+## Cloning repository
+This repository has git hooks enabled.
+The git pre-commit hook, will automatically start the linting process for the openembedded recipes.
+To install the hooks please run `linter/install-hooks.sh` The linter can also be used in standalone mode.

 ## Quick Links

 * Git repository: <https://github.com/WebPlatformForEmbedded/meta-wpe>